 Life in Barcelona

 Studying at IBEI means living during a year in one of the most attractive and cosmopolitan European cities.
 Two hundred years of history have printed their mark on the cultural heritage of Barcelona.
-The urban transformation carried out during the last two decades and the consequent opening towards the sea of the city, have turned the Catalan capital into a fascinating city in which to live.
+The urban transformation carried out during the last decades and the consequent opening towards the sea of the city, have turned the Catalan capital into a fascinating city to live in.

 The Barcelona metropolitan area has one of Europe's most important university communities and one of Spain's greatest concentrations of international students.
 Eight universities and a wide range of research centres and science parks provide a suitable setting for study and research.